 You’re welcome in these classes no matter your age or stage of life.
 We list them roughly according to age grouping, but the ages listed are not firm.
 While all of our classes are centered on God’s Word, they each have a unique focus and format.
 For example, some classes emphasize small groups while others have a combination of lecture and discussion in a large group.

 Our men’s class fosters personal accountability to Christ and features open class discussion and high-interaction small groups.
-Fellowship opportunities emphasize spiritual growth and genuine discipleship.
+Fellowship opportunities emphasize spiritual growth and genuine discipleship to Fellowship opportunities which exist outside of class time emphasize spiritual growth and genuine discipleship.

 In Walkers, topical studies are alternated with a study of a book of the Bible.
 Ministry opportunities offered in the class help new members get involved right away.
 A number of well organized events provide friendly community-building opportunities.